-You may develop an intense, almost unnatural craving for certain foods, while at the same time, not be able to stand certain smells.
+You may develop an intense, almost unnatural craving for certain foods, while at the same time, not being able to stand certain smells.
 This is a symptom of pregnancy that can stay with you for quite a while, even up until the end of childbirth.
 Your food cravings may often have you searching for food at odd times!
-These cravings and aversions towards smells and foods are caused due to hormonal changes in the body.
+These cravings and aversions toward smells and foods are caused due to hormonal changes in the body.

 7. Consistently High Body Temperature

 An increase in the level of progesterone can raise your body temperature.
 If you’ve been noticing a rise in your body temperature for over 20 days, then it is a good sign, and you might just be pregnant.

 Although an IUI is an almost non-invasive procedure, you may want to look out for any symptoms that may indicate that something is wrong.
 Although complications due to IUI are uncommon, it may help you to know about the signs of the same.

 - Bright red period-like bleeding from the vagina

 - Severe cramping in the abdomen or pain in the neck and the legs

 These may be an indication of tubal pregnancy or infections.
 In such cases, it is advisable to consult your doctor immediately and seek the right relief measures.